 - Do they offer discounts for nonprofits?

 Marketing comes in all different shapes and sizes, with specific tools to boot.
 There are blogs, newsletters, social media, websites, and more.
-Check out the linked articles if you want to learn more.
 Think about what may work for you and give it a try!

 Being present on social media platforms is a big part of modern marketing strategies for businesses and nonprofits alike.
 There are many advantages, including: